 - The goalkeeper can kick, roll or throw the ball out from both open play and goal kicks.

-- Goalkeeper may handle any ball in the area including pass backs from defenders.
+- Goalkeeper may handle any ball in the area, except pass backs from defenders.

-- Attacking outfield players may not enter the goalkeeper’s area and play the ball within the area, however defending outfield players are allowed in their own goalkeeper's area.
-If the attacking player enters the goalkeeper's area it is a free kick to the defending team
+- Attacking outfield players may not enter the goalkeeper’s area and play the ball within the area, defending outfield players are not allowed in their own goalkeeper's area either.
+If the attacking player enters the goalkeeper's area it is a free kick to the defending team, if a defender enters their own area, it is a penalty.

 - Goalkeepers should wear a bib or different coloured shirt to the rest of the team.